zorkzou/G2C4/README.md

 ## Some tips

-1. In the case of single layer system (i.e. without using the `oniom` keyword), the `external` keyword activates the geometry optimization procedure with MM microiterations, which converges quite slow. `opt(zmat)` (for Z-matrix coordinates only!) and `opt(nomicro)` converge much faster.
-The `oniom` calculation has no such a problem since redundand internal coordinates being used by default.
+1. In the case of single layer system (i.e. without using the `ONIOM` keyword), the `External` keyword activates the geometry optimization procedure with MM microiterations, which converges quite slow. `OPT(zmat)` (for Z-matrix coordinates only!) and `OPT(nomicro)` converge much faster.
+The `ONIOM` calculation has no such a problem since redundand internal coordinates being used by default.

-2. If both high and low levels in `ONIOM` are computed by CFour (or other external programs), Gaussian optimization procedure may report an error "MOMM, but no IMMCRS" in L103.
-You may use `opt(nomicro)` or reset `iop(1/18)` to 20 to solve the problem.
-For example, `# oniom(external='./run-cfour-high.sh':external='./run-cfour-low.sh') iop(1/18=20) opt`
+2. If both high and low layers in `ONIOM` are computed by CFour (or other external programs), Gaussian optimization procedure may report an error "MOMM, but no IMMCRS" in L103.
+You may use `OPT(nomicro)` or reset `IOP(1/18)` to 20 to solve the problem.
+For example, `# ONIOM(External='./run-cfour-high.sh':External='./run-cfour-low.sh') IOP(1/18=20) OPT`

 ## Known problems

-1. In the case of `ONIOM` by Gaussian 16.a (and maybe earlier revisions), `opt` and `freq` have to be calculated separately through this interface.
+1. In the case of `ONIOM` by Gaussian 16.a (and maybe earlier revisions), `OPT` and `FREQ` have to be calculated separately through this interface.

-2. In the case of `ONIOM` by Gaussian 16.c, this interface does not work and will be fixed in the future.

-3. If CFour cannot read ECPDATA defined by `%ECPDATA=...`, this file has to be provided in run-cfour.sh (line 32).
+2. If CFour cannot read ECPDATA defined by `%ECPDATA=...`, this file has to be provided in run-cfour.sh (line 32).